Seat at the Table Exhibition

 The exhibition links the past to the present, connecting historical stories with contemporary issues.
 The goals are to raise awareness and start conversations around women’s suffrage and its ties to current social movements, and to inspire the next generation of civic engagement working toward gender equality.

-Seat at the Table is open to the public during Kimmel Center box office hours, 10am-6pm weekdays and 11am-6pm weekends, until September 30, 2020.
+Seat at the Table is temporarily closed.
+When the Kimmel Center reopens, the exhibition will be open during box office hours, 10am-6pm weekdays and 11am-6pm weekends, through March 2021.
 The exhibition is free and appropriate for adults of all ages and children age 8 and older.

 If you can’t visit in person, you can now access the multimedia segment of the exhibition online at women100.org/seatatthetable.